 The operations team is fully responsible for an appropriate choice of editing mode combinations among those in Table 7.5.
 The PPU ratio is optimized for a wide range of cases.
 Therefore, not much can be done by users in the observation planning stage to avoid telemetry saturation.
 In the data analysis step, however, users can remove time intervals afflicted by saturation by filtering the events using the distributed ``non-saturated'' good time interval files.
 The detailed procedure can be found in section 6.5.1 of the Suzaku Data Reduction Guide (ABC Guide).

 Out-of-time events are events recorded during charge transfer.
 They spread along the Y direction beyond the PSF with low surface brightness.
-For accurate photometry, users need to take out-of-time events into account.
+For accurate photometry, users might need to take out-of-time events into account.
 It is expected that they have the same spectrum as the on-source events.
-The effect is present for the Normal clocking mode with any option, but is different for those with and without burst option.
+The effect is present for the Normal clocking mode with any option, but is different for observations with and without burst option.
 For the Normal clocking mode without burst option, the out-of-time events spread uniformly along the Y direction at a surface brightness of 156ms/(8-0.156)s2.0% integrated over 1024pixels.
 For the Normal clocking mode with a s burst option, the out-of-time events spread uniformly in the upper and lower half of the image with different strengths (Fig. 7.7).
-This is because the clocking of the s burst options consists of several steps: (1) exposure for (8-)s, (2) readout and flushing charges, (3) exposure for s, (4) readout and recording.
-The flushing readout is performed without charge injection and takes 25ms.
-The recording readout is with charge injection and takes 156ms.
+This happens because the clocking of the s burst options consists of several steps: (1) exposure for (8-)s, (2) charge transfer only in the imaging area for flushing, (3) exposure for s, (4) charge transfer both in the imaging and storing areas for recording.
+In (2), the flushing readout is performed with charge injection and takes 156ms.
+In (4), the recording readout is performed without charge injection and takes 25ms.
 The different strengths in the upper and lower half of the image are caused by this.
 The fraction of out-of-time events is 25ms//2s in the upper part and 156ms//2s in the lower part.
 The fraction can be significant for short burst options, i.e., for the 0.1s burst option, the out-of-time events amount to 12.5% in the upper half and 78% in the lower half.

 The contribution of out-of-time events can be estimated in the area far from the center of the image.
 This is difficult for observations taken with a window mode.
 In such cases, at least one of the sensors can be operated without a window option so that it can be used for estimating the out-of-time events also for other sensors.